khaosdoctor/protots/README.md

 routeChat (routeNoteStream: Stream<RouteNote>): Stream<RouteNote>
 ```

-> Note: this depends on the manual addition, by you, of the ts-stream package to your project's dependencies
+> **Important Note**: this depends on the manual addition, by you, of the ts-stream package to your project's dependencies, since `ts-stream` is a peer dependency

-- Strip (`streamBehaviour: 'generic'`):
+- Strip (`streamBehaviour: 'strip'`):

 Does not handle input and output as streams, assumes that one request will come and be returned at a time.